 We believe autonomy promotes learning

-We believe in teaching children independence through trust.
-Children need independence and space to navigate boundaries.
+Undirected play helps children develop creativity, confidence and essential skills to navigate the world.
 To facilitate this, we’ve designed areas that give children a feeling of autonomy.
-If you’re concerned about being able to see your child under the mezzanine or inside the row home, you may want to stay on the ground floor.
+If you’re concerned about being able to see your child at all times, you may want to stay close on the ground floor.

 We believe risk is a part of life